-Consider the rewards and benefits you’ll get with each card, because the interest rates and fees are about the same.
-Think about your personal shopping habits: would it be better for you to earn 3% back on gas and 2% back on groceries all year round, or would it be better to get 5% cash back (10% after it’s doubled) in the four Discover it categories?
+Consider the rewards and benefits you’ll get with each credit card offer, because the interest rates and fees are about the same.
+Think about your personal shopping habits: would it be better for you to earn 3% back on a category of your choice plus 2% back at groceries and wholesale clubs all year round, or would it be better to get 5% cash back (10% after it’s doubled) in the four Discover it® Cash Back categories?

 Don’t forget, it’s not a bad idea to have multiple credit cards.
-This would let you earn 5% back in the Discover it categories whenever they’re available, and 3% on gas and 2% on groceries with the Bank of America card at other times.
+This would let you earn 5% back in the Discover it® Cash Back categories whenever they’re available, and then 3% and 2% back in the Bank of America card’s bonus categories when your purchases qualify.

-If you use one of these credit cards, how do you like it?
-Leave your own review of the Bank of America Cash Rewards Card or the Discover it card below, we’d love to hear from you!
+If you use one of these cash back cards, how do you like it?
+Leave your own review of the Bank of America Cash Rewards Card or the Discover it® Cash Back card below, we’d love to hear from you!

 Brendan has been writing about personal finance for over eight years, and is now taking on the challenge of bringing high quality credit education to the masses.
 He makes sure that Credit Card Insider is covering the most important credit topics transparently and precisely, and that we have up-to-date reviews of credit cards so you can find cards that are right for you.

 Do you have a correction, tip, or suggestion for a new post?
 Contact us here.